frooody/amaraper/README.md

 1. Install this repo.
 2. Go to directory where you installed repository.
 3. CD to this dir through consol.
-4. run file main.py with argument of which object you want to find(e.g. python3 main.py study_table)
+4. Run file main.py with argument of which object you want to find(e.g. python3 main.py study_table)
+5. Since script done his work you'll get the file in the same directory that you had with name of object that you searched with .csv extension

 ### Project setup
 ```